Morse theory for the Yang-Mills energy function near flat connections: Abstract

 \section{Abstract}

-A result (Corollary 4.3) in an article by Uhlenbeck (1985) asserts that the $W^{1,p}$-distance between the gauge-equivalence class of a connection $A$ and the moduli subspace of flat connections $M(P)$ on a principal $G$-bundle $P$ over a closed Riemannian manifold $X$ of dimension $d\geq 2$ is bounded by a constant times the $L^p$ norm of the curvature, $\|F_A\|_{L^p(X)}$, when $G$ is a compact Lie group, $F_A$ is $L^p$-small, and $p>d/2$.
-While we prove that this estimate holds when the Yang--Mills energy function on the space of Sobolev connections is Morse--Bott along the moduli subspace $M(P)$ of flat connections, it does not hold when the Yang--Mills energy function fails to be Morse--Bott, such as at the product connection in the moduli space of flat $\mathrm{SU}(2)$ connections over a real two-dimensional torus.
-However, we prove that a useful modification of Uhlenbeck's estimate always holds provided one replaces $\|F_A\|_{L^p(X)}$ by a suitable power $\|F_A\|_{L^p(X)}^\lambda$, where the positive exponent $\lambda$ reflects the structure of non-regular points in $M(P)$.
+A result \cite[Corollary 4.3]{UhlChern} due to Uhlenbeck (which we had attempted to reprove as \cite[Theorem 5.1]{Feehan_yangmillsenergygapflat}) asserts that the $W^{1,p}$-distance between the gauge-equivalence class of a connection $A$ and the moduli subspace of flat connections $M(P)$ on a principal $G$-bundle $P$ over a closed Riemannian manifold $X$ of dimension $d\geq 2$ is bounded by a constant times the $L^p$ norm of the curvature, $\|F_A\|_{L^p(X)}$, when $G$ is a compact Lie group, $F_A$ is $L^p$-small, and $p>d/2$.
+We prove that this estimate holds as stated when the Yang--Mills energy function on the space of Sobolev connections is Morse--Bott along the moduli subspace $M(P)$ of flat connections.
+However, we show that it does not hold when the Yang--Mills energy function fails to be Morse--Bott, such as at the product connection in the moduli space of flat $\mathrm{SU}(2)$ connections over a real two-dimensional torus.
+Nevertheless, we prove that a useful modification of Uhlenbeck's estimate always holds provided one replaces $\|F_A\|_{L^p(X)}$ by a suitable power $\|F_A\|_{L^p(X)}^\lambda$, where the positive exponent $\lambda$ reflects the structure of non-regular points in $M(P)$.
 The proof of our refinement involves gradient flow and Morse theory for the Yang--Mills energy function on the quotient space of Sobolev connections and a {\L}ojasiewicz distance inequality for the Yang--Mills energy function.
 Moreover, our method shows that $M(P)$ is (essentially) a strong deformation retract of a neighborhood in the quotient space of $W^{1,p}$ connections, generalizing a proof by {\L}ojasiewicz of a conjecture of Whitney that the zero set of a real analytic function on Euclidean space is a deformation retract of a neighborhood.
-A special case of our estimate, when $X$ has dimension four and the connection $A$ is anti-self-dual, was proved by Fukaya (1998) by entirely different methods, apparently unaware of Uhlenbeck's earlier work.
-Lastly, we prove that if $A$ is a smooth Yang--Mills connection with small enough energy, then $A$ is necessarily flat.
+A special case of our estimate, when $X$ has dimension four and the connection $A$ is anti-self-dual, was proved by Fukaya \cite{Fukaya_1998} by entirely different methods, apparently unaware of Uhlenbeck's earlier work.
+Lastly, we prove that if $A$ is a smooth Yang--Mills connection with small enough $L^2$ energy, then $A$ is necessarily flat.

 \subjclass[2010]{Primary 58E15, 57R57; secondary 37D15, 58D27, 70S15, 81T13}

 \keywords{Energy gaps, flat connections, gauge theory, gradient flows, {\L}ojasiewicz inequalities, Morse theory on Banach manifolds, nonlinear evolution equations, Yang--Mills connections}